Aeroluna/LunaCoopMod/README.md

 - Increased Lurker attack spine animation speed by 75%.
 - Increased Lurker attack impact model scale by 75%.
 - Removed variance in Lurker spine visual positioning.
-- Fixed a bug where moving a Ravager directly after casting Corrosive Bile would visually keep the legs stationary and appear to glide.
+- Fixed an issue where moving a Ravager directly after casting Corrosive Bile would visually keep the legs stationary and appear to glide.
 - Changed Hi-Sec Auto Tracking to additionally visually increase the upgrade level on the unit info panel.
 - Changed Phoenix weapon attack priority to attempt to keep hitting the same target.
 - Added turret tracking to Hellions.
-- Fixed a bug where Hellions would not play their attack animation.
+- Fixed an issue where Hellions would not play their attack animation.
 - Reduced visual scale of High Templar's Psionic Storm ability.
 - Increased visual scale of Psionic Storm impact effect.
 - Added Disruptor tint when firing and when on cooldown.
-- Fixed a bug causing Liberators to first decelerate when ordered to siege within their range.
+- Fixed an issue causing Liberators to first decelerate when ordered to siege within their range.
 - Removed Blinding/Disabling Cloud impact visual from Nexuses (They don't even have a weapon anymore!).
 - Increased visibility of Blinding/Disabling Cloud impact visual on Planetaries.
 - Fixed an impactful balance issue where Motherships were not playing their coolest available visual animation while constructing.
 This is intended to buff Protoss visually.
 - Added smooth visual turning animations to Reapers, Hellions, and Cyclones.
 Reapers also hover further off the ground.
-- Fixed a bug where Dark Templar attack sounds would complete regardless of whether a unit had been dealt damage.
+- Fixed an issue where Dark Templar attack sounds would complete regardless of whether a unit had been dealt damage.
 - Increased allied push priority for Thors and Siege Tanks.
 Intended to assist bulky units in pathfinding when surrounded by many small friendly units.
-- Fixed a bug where Reaper's rapid regeneration model would persist above its transport.
+- Fixed an issue where Reaper's rapid regeneration model would persist above its transport.
-- Fixed a bug where Siege Tank impact fire model would persist above its target's transport.
+- Fixed an issue where Siege Tank impact fire model would persist above its target's transport.
-- Fixed a bug where Siege Tank impact craters would disappear and reappear if the target was picked up/dropped out of a transport.
+- Fixed an issue where Siege Tank impact craters would disappear and reappear if the target was picked up/dropped out of a transport.
-- Fixed a bug where KD-8 Charge knockback animation would persist on units that were no longer being knocked back.
+- Fixed an issue where KD-8 Charge knockback animation would persist on units that were no longer being knocked back.
-- Fixed a bug where visual effects from some abilities could not be seen even when large portions of the model were well within vision range (Guardian Shield, Microbial Shroud).
+- Fixed an issue where visual effects from some abilities could not be seen even when large portions of the model were well within vision range (Guardian Shield, Microbial Shroud).
-- Fixed a bug where visual effects from some abilities could be seen through the fog of war (Parasitic Bomb, Stimpack).
+- Fixed an issue where visual effects from some abilities could be seen through the fog of war (Parasitic Bomb, Stimpack).
-- Fixed a bug where Liberators (and variants) couldn't designate an attack target while morphing from AA to AG.
+- Fixed an issue where Liberators (and variants) couldn't designate an attack target while morphing from AA to AG.

 thanks OmniSkeptic.